California State University, San Bernardino: Rankings

 CEO Magazine ranked Cal State San Bernardino Tier One Top Global MBA Program and Best Value Schools ranked 1 Cal State San Bernardino on Best Online Criminal Justice Degree Program.

 Money ranked Cal State San Bernardino 70th in the country out of the 744 schools it evaluated for its 2019–20 Best Value Colleges ranking.

 Washington Monthly ranked Cal State San Bernardino 3rd in 2020 among 614 master's universities in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.

 The Daily Beast ranked Cal State San Bernardino 115th in the country out of the nearly 2000 schools it evaluated for its 2013 Best Colleges ranking.

 CSUSB Jack H. Brown College of Business and Public Administration ranks as one of the top 20 schools of business in the world and one of the world's 18 most innovative business schools.

-The Princeton Review 2013 Edition also ranks CSUSB Jack H. Brown College of Business as one of the top 296 "Best Business Schools" in 2013 worldwide.
+The Princeton Review 2013 Edition ranked CSUSB Jack H. Brown College of Business as one of the top 296 "Best Business Schools" in 2013 worldwide.

 Student life

 Like many other universities, much of the student life on campus revolves around extensive local outreach and retention programs.
-As of fall 2018 CSU Sand Bernardino has the largest enrollment percentage of Mexican Americans in the California State University system.
+As of fall 2018 CSU San Bernardino has the largest enrollment percentage of Mexican Americans in the California State University system.
 CSUSB also has a very diverse campus of different ethnicities and nationalities.
-CSUSB is home to more than 100 student clubs and organizations, including academic, cultural, religious, service and political organizations.
+CSUSB is home to more than 100 student clubs and organizations.

 Student newspaper

-The Coyote Chronicle is the student newspaper published in the Broadsheet format.
+The Coyote Chronicle is the student newspaper.
 When classes are in session, it publishes every Monday throughout the school year.
 The current executive editor is Richard Bowie.
-The paper is a forum for student expression and is written, edited, and managed by university students.
-It is overseen by the Department of Communication, which sets policies for the Coyote Chronicle and other campus communications media.

 Student residence halls

-Cal State San Bernardino's residence halls, which are referred to as "The Villages," consist of three structures—Serrano Village, Arrowhead Village, and the University Village—which houses more than 1,500 students in single and double rooms.
+Cal State San Bernardino's residence halls consist of three structures—Coyote Village, Arrowhead Village, and the University Village—which houses more than 1,400 students.

 Student organizations, and activities

 Student media organizations include the Coyote Chronicle, the student newspaper that is a part of the college media network, and Coyote Radio, a popular station for music, local news, talk and campus information.
 It is also one of only 50 college stations around the world listed as an official iTunes college station, and finished third in the MTVU Woodie Awards for best college radio station.
-Coyote Radio recently became the home and partner to Isla Earth, the award-winning radio science program.

-The Coussoulis Arena is a popular site for concerts, entertainment activities, commencement ceremonies and also serves kinesiology students.